nickvourd/Windows-Local-Privilege-Escalation-Cookbook/Notes/SeImpersonatePrivilege.md

 ### PowerShell Script Lab Setup

 :warning: <b>For this scenario, it is recommended to use Windows Server 2019 (Build 17763) rather than Windows 10/11.</b>

+To set up the lab with the 'SeImpersonatePrivilege' vulnerability is by using the custom PowerShell script named SeImpersonatePrivilege.ps1.